OXID-eSales/developer_documentation/glossary.rst

 * some OXID eShop Themes (e.g. `the Flow Theme <https://github.com/OXID-eSales/flow_theme>`__)
 * some OXID eShop Modules (e.g. `the PayPal Module <https://github.com/OXID-eSales/paypal>`__)

+.. _glossary-edition:

+Edition
+^^^^^^^

+An edition is child of the OXID eShop family.
+Editions are differentiated mainly by their feature sets.
+Currently there are the editions Community, Professional, Enterprise and B2B.

 .. _glossary-vendor_id: